patrick-tssn/LM-Research-Hub/README.md

 # LLM4Academic

-LLM4Academic is a repository for everything I want to know about large language models (LLMs).
-There are two parts in this repository: (1) Theory: reading list, survey, curated resources; (2) Practice: insightful experiment (demo, framework, etc.) implemented by myself.
+LLM4Academic is a repository for everything I want to know about large language models (LLMs) themselves.
+There are two parts in this repository: (1) Theory: reading list, courses, opensource LLMs and benchmarks; (2) Practice: insightful experiment (demo, framework, etc.) implemented by myself.

 > *"**In theory, theory and practice are the same.
 In practice, they are not**."*